-Even though iMovie may not be the best clone yourself video app for iOS, it is still possible to create the effect using this app.
+Even though iMovie may not be the best clone-yourself video app for iOS, it is still possible to create the effect using this app.
 You have to use the app's Picture in Picture feature to overlay two video clips, and then you must change the transparency of the overlaying clip.
 Using monochrome backgrounds in the clip you'd like to add over the background clip is strongly advised because changing the transparency values can create the ghost effect.

-iMovie also offers eight different themes with transitions, titles, and music as well as a rich video effects library that can help your clone videos stand out.
-The app supports videos in 4K and 1080p quality and it enables its users to export footage directly to Facebook, YouTube, Vimeo or send them via email.
+iMovie also offers eight different themes with transitions, titles, and music, as well as a rich video effects library that can help your clone videos stand out.
+The app supports videos in 4K and 1080p quality and it enables its users to export footage directly to Facebook, YouTube, and Vimeo or send them via email.

-Even though Splitvid offers basic photo effects, its video editing capabilities are limited, to say the least, which is why you may have to use other more powerful apps to enhance the colors in a video, add text overlays or music.
-What's more, the app's file sharing options aren't impressive, since sharing clone videos to your social media accounts directly from the app is not an option.
+Even though Splitvid offers basic photo effects, its video editing capabilities are limited, to say the least, which is why you may have to use other more powerful apps to enhance the colors in a video, and add text overlays or music.
+What's more, the app's file sharing options aren't impressive since sharing clone videos to your social media accounts directly from the app is not an option.

 Using the Picture-in-Picture effect, you can set video footage side by side with the Mask feature.
 This feature requires a stable background & camera position.

-The Chroma Key feature, on the other hand, lets you clone yourself by utilizing green screen & chroma range to layer multiple video streams together.
+The Chroma Key feature, on the other hand, lets you clone yourself by utilizing a green screen & chroma range to layer multiple video streams together.

 2. How Do You Clone Yourself on Snapchat?